 Lessons are an essential part of learning a language, and no matter what, you will have to take lessons to learn a new language.
 However, sometimes only taking lessons can become monotonous and paralyze your language learning journey just from your lack of interest.
 In between lessons you should shake things up a bit and try some new techniques.
 Below you will find some great complements to your language lessons:

 Everyone loves music!
-This is a great way to immerse yourself not only in the language you are learning, but the culture of a country.
+It is a great way to immerse yourself not only in the language you are learning but the culture of a country.
 Spotify and Youtube have a great selection of music you can find in different languages.

 This one is a classic, and another great way to immerse yourself in the language.
 Not only should you label these objects in that specific language, but you should also try using the language you are learning when referring to them.

-Another great way to learn more effective language is to watch children shows in the language you are learning.
-Since they are meant for kids they use basic and direct vocabulary and grammar.
-A great way to train your ear to the language.
+Another great way to learn a language is to watch children shows in the language you are learning.
+Since they are meant for kids, they use basic and direct vocabulary and grammar — a great way to train your ear to the language.
 Though, watch out with pronunciation at times!
 For example, some people watch anime (Japanese animation) when they are trying to learn Japanese.
 However, characters in anime exaggerate sounds and speech that is not normal among Japanese speakers.
 Imagine if someone tried to speak English exactly like Spongebob Squarepants.